Lectionary Bible Studies and Sermons

 Paul's final charge to Timothy.
 4:1-5

-In our passage for study, Paul encourages Timothy to make the truth of the gospel known in the face of "hardship", and particularly in the face of the temptation to develop a popular ministry of the Word.
+In the passage before us Paul encourages Timothy to make the truth of the gospel known in the face of "hardship", and particularly in the face of the temptation to develop a popular ministry of the Word.

 The passage

 v1.
 Paul now gives his final charge to Timothy.
-Because we live in the presence of God and of Christ, who is the judge of all those living and dead at his return, because Christ will return to gather to himself those who are his, and because the new age of God's kingdom, of his eternal reign, has dawned, "I give you this charge" - "I adjure you by his coming appearance and his reign."
-Christ the judge of the living and of the dead is a dominant idea in the New Testament, particularly in Paul's epistles, Act.17:31, Rom.2:17, 1Cor.4:5.
+Because we live in the presence of God and of Christ, who is the judge of all those living and dead, and because the day draws near when Christ will gather to himself all those who are his, and because the new age of God's kingdom, the age of his eternal reign, has dawned, "I give you this charge" - "I adjure you by his coming appearance and his reign."
+Christ, the judge of the living and of the dead, is a dominant idea in the New Testament, particularly in Paul's epistles, cf. Act.17:31, Rom.2:17, 1Cor.4:5.

 v2.
-Paul gives his charge in the form of five imperatives.
-The first imperative, "preach", sets the overall theme of the charge.
+Paul gives his charge in the form of five commands.
+The first, "preach", sets the overall theme of the charge.
 Timothy is to preach the truths of God's Word.
 He must be ready, willing and able, to do this at every possible opportunity, whether the time seems right or not.
-This preaching must seek to "correct" (reprove, discipline Christian behavior), "rebuke" (censure, expose evil) and "encourage" (exhort, appeal to the conscience).
-Timothy's preaching must be undertaken with all persistence and forbearance and must fully cover Biblical truth.
+Timothy's preaching must seek to "correct" (reprove, discipline Christian behavior), "rebuke" (censure, expose evil) and "encourage" (exhort, appeal to the conscience).
+His preaching must be undertaken with all persistence and forbearance and must fully cover Biblical truth.

 v3.
 Paul warns Timothy of the day that is coming, and is in a sense already here, when some believers will go after false teachers.
 These teachers proclaim truths which are to the liking of the congregation, rather than truths that align with the gospel.
 The hearers are caught up in this falsehood because they like to hear sermons which tickle their interest, rather than shape their will.
 They have drifted from the faith and don't want their faithless lives disturbed.

 v4.
-On the one hand, these believers who like their thinking tickled with sweet nothings rather than their wills shaped to the image of Christ, are no longer willing to listen to the exposition of Biblical truth; on the other hand, they are always happy to hear how they can advance their Christian walk by means of their own wisdom or effort, rather than by grace through faith.
+On the one hand, the believers who like their thinking tickled with sweet nothings rather than their wills shaped to the image of Christ, are no longer willing to listen to the exposition of Biblical truth.
+On the other hand, they are always happy to hear how they can advance their Christian walk by means of their own wisdom or effort, rather than by grace through faith.

 v5.
 Returning to detail a number of final exhortations, Paul makes the point that Timothy is not like the false teachers and their disciples.
 Timothy must not be caught up in the spirit of the age, rather he must continue to be wide awake, vigilant, alert - "keep your head."
-Timothy must also endure the trouble that will come his way because of his faithful attention to the Word; he must "do the work of an evangelist."
+Timothy must also endure the trouble that will come his way because of his faithful attention to the Word.
+Added to this, he must "do the work of an evangelist."
 Clearly Timothy is not a gifted evangelist, but at least he can work at it, even if it is not his gift.
-He must discharge his Word-ministry faithfully.
+Finally, Timothy must discharge his Word-ministry faithfully.

 Ministers of the gospel

 It is fascinating to note, not only what is in the charge, but what is not in it.
-The charge clearly focuses on the delivery of an effective Word ministry.
-Timothy is struggling against false teachers and so it is only natural that Paul underline the preaching/teaching element in ministry.
-None-the-less, it is still interesting that the charge is devoid of matters of people management, marketing, social welfare, official public duties ....., all the stuff that is so central to full-time Christian ministry today.
+The charge focuses on the delivery of an effective Word ministry.
+Timothy is struggling against false teachers and so it is only natural that Paul should underline the preaching/teaching element in ministry.
+But even so, it is worth noting that the charge is devoid of matters of people management, marketing, social welfare, official public duties ....., all the stuff that is so central to full-time Christian ministry today.

-So then, what are the elements of this charge to young ministers:
+What then are the elements of this charge to a young minister?

 i] Preach the Word.
 All other exhortations in Paul's charge are sub points of this exhortation.
 Communicating the Word of God is the central ministry of the church.
 Note how Paul gives weight to this charge in v1 and how Timothy is to do it in all situations, whether positive or not.

 ii] Stick at the business of communicating the Word of God.
-A minister faces many diversions, particularly when it comes to preparation.
-Maintaining a Word-ministry focus is essential.
+A minister faces many diversions, particularly when it comes to preparing the Sunday sermon.
+Maintaining a Word-ministry-focus is essential.

 iii] Censure.
 Through the preaching and teaching of the Word, reprove those who have fallen into sin.